Reflect-RL: Two-Player Online RL Fine-Tuning for LMs: Methodology

 \subsection{Generating Reflection for Training}

 Two components are essential in reflection generation:

-$\bullet$ {\bf Logical consistency.} We want a trajectory to be logically consistent, in that the action $a_h$ at step $h$ logically follows the reflection $r_h$ at step $h$.
-This requirement is helpful to pretrain the policy model $\pi_\theta$ to derive the correct action from the reflection.
+$\bullet$ {\bf Logical consistency.} We want a trajectory to be logically consistent, in that the action $a_h$ at step $h$ logically follows the reflection $R_h$ at step $h$.
+This requirement is critical for the policy model $\pi_\theta$ to derive the correct action from the reflection.

-$\bullet$ {\bf Negative examples.} GPT-4 is capable of completing the tasks with a good accuracy, so most of the data we gather are optimal actions.
-This fact implies that most reflections are positive confirmations of previous actions.
-The imbalance of dataset harms the ability of the reflection model, since positive reflections can get a good enough performance on this dataset.
-As a result, the reflection policy can hardly generalize to unseen situations such as wrong actions or new environments.
-By adding more negative examples to balance the dataset, we can boost the error-correcting ability of the reflection model.
+$\bullet$ {\bf Negative examples.} Using optimal or oracle actions to train policy models is a well-established strategy in RL.
+However, employing this strategy to generate training data with LLM may introduce a bias towards producing predominantly affirmative \emph{reflections} on previous actions.
+If such data are exclusively used for training, the reflection model might merely flatter the decisions made by the policy model, without providing substantive self-reflections.
+Consequently, the model’s ability to generalize to new or sub-optimal actions could be significantly limited.
+To mitigate this, incorporating negative examples (sub-optimal actions) can help balance the dataset and enhance the error-correcting capabilities of the reflection model.

 Accordingly, we use two methods to generate the SFT dataset, with two types of special prompts $\reflectprompt$ and $\negprompt$.